michaeluno/admin-page-framework/test/readme.md

     bash run.sh
     ```

-4. When tests are done, to uninstall the test site and the database, run the uninstaller script by tying the following.
+4. When tests are done, to uninstall the test site and the database, run the uninstaller script by typing the following.

     ```
     bash uninstall.sh